jhunkeler/astroconda/source/installation.rst

 Configure Conda to use the Astroconda Channel
 =============================================

-In order to install packages directly from the AstroConda repository, you will need to configure Conda to do so.
+In order to install packages directly from the AstroConda channel you will need to append our URL to Conda's channel search path.

 .. code-block:: sh

     $ conda config --add channels http://ssb.stsci.edu/astroconda
     # Writes changes to ~/.condarc

-This command will append the AstroConda channel URL to Conda's channel search path.
-Be aware that adding additional `anaconda.org <https://anaconda.org>`_ or direct-url repositories can potentially effect the stability of AstroConda's run-time environment.
+Be aware that indiscriminately adding channels to your configuration, be it from `anaconda.org <https://anaconda.org>`_ or direct-URL, can potentially effect the stability of software in your run-time environment.

-For example, if you add a channel found on anaconda.org because it contains a software package you're interested in, but also provides the same software as AstroConda, it's possible you may lose track of where packages are coming from.
+For example, if you add a channel found on anaconda.org because it contains a software package you're interested in, but it too provides the same software found in AstroConda, it's possible you may lose track of where packages are coming from.
+Or worse, the software you installed from the other channel was built incorrectly or did not account for a special case, so now the packages in your environment relying on this as a dependency could very well cease to function correctly.
 If you decide to have multiple channels defined in your configuration and bugs begin to appear, it may be best to check their origin before issuing a support ticket to help@stsci.edu. ``conda list`` can be used to display such information about the packages installed in your environment.

 Using the AstroConda Channel